CorporateVault LogoCorporateVault

 1. Drone Surveillance: Investigators use drones to count trucks leaving a factory.
 If the factory claims to be running 24/7 but the drone sees zero trucks, the company is lying about its production levels.

-2. Land Registry Audits: Checking property records in foreign jurisdictions (like the Cayman Islands or China) to see if the "Global Headquarters" is actually just a post office box or a deserted warehouse.
+2. Land Registry Audits: Checking property records in foreign jurisdictions to see if the "Global Headquarters" is actually just a post office box or a deserted warehouse.

 3. Social Engineering: Contacting former employees or disgruntled suppliers to obtain internal emails that confirm "Double-Booking" of orders or the shipment of empty boxes to inflate sales numbers.